ufal/npfl129/exam/questions.md

   ReLU).
 [10]

 #### Questions@:, Lecture 5 Questions
-- List the definitions of frequently used MLP output layer activations (the ones producing parameters of a Bernoulli distribution and a categorical distribution).
-  Then write down three commonly used hidden layer activations (sigmoid, tanh, ReLU).
-[10]

 - Considering a single-layer MLP with $D$ input neurons, a ReLU hidden layer with $H$ units and a softmax output layer with $K$ units, write down the explicit formulas of the gradient of all the MLP parameters (two weight matrices and